kostaspanagias/garmin_connect_scrapping/README.md

 # Garmin Connect Browser Console Scrapers

 A collection of lightweight JavaScript snippets to run directly inside your browser's Developer Tools Console (`Inspect > Console`) on Garmin Connect.
-These scripts extract your health and workout data using precise absolute XPaths and automatically trigger a download of a structured `.csv` or `.md` file to your computer.
+These scripts extract your health and workout data using precise absolute XPaths and automatically trigger a download of a structured `.csv` file to your computer.

 No browser extensions or API keys required.
 Just copy, paste, and run.